-This week we will continue our Old Testament survey with the book of Joshua.
-As we discussed near the end of class last week, Joshua’s first military campaign was against the city of Jericho.
+We continue our Old Testament survey with the book of Joshua.
+As previously noted, Joshua’s first military campaign was against the city of Jericho.
 It is important to note that at the time God’s people prepared to enter the land of Canaan, it was populated with an array of city states, like Jericho, spread across the land -- most of them loosely controlled in those days by the Pharaohs of Egypt.
 As the book of Joshua will reveal, Joshua will eventually defeat 31 kings of these city states through three major campaigns.

 - Define how siege warfare was conducted and describe some of the city defenses and strategies used to defend against it.
 (Also read 2 Samuel 11:14-21 for an example.)

 - ANSWER 1: Siege warfare, in its simplest form, meant surrounding the city you wanted to capture or destroy, cutting off its food and water supply, and waiting for the city to either surrender or become so weak it was easily captured.
 Sieges could run any length, from a few days to years.
 They typically included war-making equipment such as battering rams, ladders for climbing city walls, catapults and various machines for building siege ramps and damming rivers and other sources of water, as well as day-to-day equipment for supporting and sustaining the encamped attacking army itself during a siege.
 Keeping the army that was conducting the siege well supplied during a long campaign was an important key to victory.